noahlorinczcomi/HORNET/README.md

 ```unix
 "C:/Program Files/R/R-4.3.1/bin/Rscript" plotres.r
 ```
 Since we only used 2 chromosomes for this example, Manhattan and volcano plots may not be very attractive to look at.
-Below are examples from whole-genome searches
+Below are examples from whole-genome searches using the same data sources and tissues.

 ![](https://github.com/noahlorinczcomi/HORNET/blob/main/example_man_vol_plots.png)